 About Iván Enrique Rodríguez

 Puerto Rican composer Iván Enrique Rodríguez’ (b.1990) music has been performed in P.R., the U.S., throughout North/South America and, Europe where in Italy, his piece Madre Luna, received 2014’s Rimini International Choral Competition prize; and where his Crípticos Nos.
 1, 2 & 3 acquire him one of 2015’s International Composition Competition Maurice Ravel awards.
 He also won 2015’s American Composers Orchestra EarShot Program, with maestro Rossen Milanov and Columbus Symphony giving the U.S. premiere of his piece Luminis, also receiving the Audience Choice award.
-Rodríguez received 2019’s ASCAP Morton Gould Young Composer Awards’ honorable mention, and his musical-social involvement was recognized by Junior Chamber International with 2014’s Ten Outstanding Young Persons of the World award in P.R.
+Rodríguez received the 2019’s prestigious ASCAP Leonard Bernstein Award and ASCAP Morton Gould Young Composer Awards’ honorable mention, and his musical-social involvement was recognized by Junior Chamber International with 2014’s Ten Outstanding Young Persons of the World award in P.R.